 Full of Bangladeshi culture, this book from Simon & Schuster’s Salaam Reads, their Muslim young readers’ imprint, is a lush delight from start to finish.
 Farah receives a mysterious board game for her 12th birthday, and when her little brother gets sucked into the game, she and her two best friends go in after him and have to win the game, competing against The Architect.
 (Written by a Book Riot contributor!)

 This 2018 Newbery Honor book is aimed at slightly older readers than the rest of the list (it is solidly young adult while the others are middle grade or younger), but it’s an important book that many kids will connect with.
 Told in verse, Will is taking the elevator downstairs to kill the boy who killed his brother; along the way, he meets several people, all of them dead, who share their stories with him—and has to decide if he’s going through with his plan.

 Merci Suarez Changes Gears by Meg Medina

 In this 2019 Newbery Medal winner, Merci is having a tough time in sixth grade, where she is a scholarship kid at a fancy school and the target of a jealous classmate, Edna.
 Things are tough at home, too, with her beloved Lolo (grandfather) becoming forgetful.

 Roller Girl by Victoria Jamieson

-My daughter has kept this book at her bedside (let’s be real: in her bed) for about three years and almost certainly learned to read from poring over the pages again and again.
+My son has kept this book at his bedside (let’s be real: in his bed) for about three years and almost certainly learned to read from poring over the pages again and again.
 The 2016 Newbery Honor book follows Astrid as she navigates roller derby camp without her best friend, learning that friendship can take as much hard work as a new sport.